2020 USOMC Staff Pianists

-Anny Cheng is an active pianist and she has collaborated concerts with singers and instrumentalists in the United States, Ireland and Taiwan.
-She was invited as a guest artist with Arizona MusicFest and joined the faculty of the Tanglewood Institute’s Young Artist as a principal Vocal Coach and Musical Director.
-She also joined the staff pianist at Viola Workout in Crested Butte, Co..
+Anny Cheng, a native of Taiwan, came to the United States to pursue her career in Collaborative Piano.
+Anny is an active pianist and she has collaborated numerous concerts with singers, instrumentalists and choirs in the major cities in the United States, Europe and Taiwan.
+She was invited as a guest artist with Arizona MusicFest and joined the faculty of the Tanglewood Institute’s Young Artist Vocal Program as a principal Vocal Coach and Musical Director.
+She also joined the staff pianist at Viola Workout in Crested Butte, Colorado.
 Anny served as a coach and staff pianist at Cy-Fair College in Houston.
-She completed her DMA in Collaborative Piano at Arizona State University, GPD at Longy School of Music and MM at Westminster Choir College.
+Anny completed her Doctoral degree in Collaborative Piano at Arizona State University, Graduate Performance Diploma in Collaborative Piano at Longy School of Music and Master of Music in Piano Accompanying and Coaching at Westminster Choir College.

 Christopher Salocks received his Masters and Doctoral degrees from Stanford University, where he studied with Adolph Baller.

 He participated in master classes of pianists Adele Marcus and Ivan Moravec, and has taught at Skyline College, Foothill College, De Anza College, and Stanford University.

 For a number of years, he served as an official piano accompanist in the Music Teachers National Association state, regional, and national auditions, and he has performed at Kennedy Center in Washington, D.C.

 For over twenty-five years, he accompanied Van Cliburn Competition winner Jon Nakamatsu, and has appeared with Nakamatsu in two-piano concerts.

 Chen Woo is one of the most highly sought-after collaborative pianists in the Bay Area.